jbgreenh/pmp-analytics/README.md

 ## scorecard

-these scripts update the scorecard tracking sheet on google drive with prescriber search rates for opioid and benzodiazepine prescriptions
+this script updates the scorecard tracking sheet on google drive with prescriber search rates for opioid and benzodiazepine prescriptions
+a counterpart for this script runs `0 10 12 * *` on google cloud
 `scorecard.py` is for running on a local machine as needed
-`cloud_functions_scorecard.py` is a cloud function and scheduled to run `0 10 12 * *`

 ## sftp_backup

 these scripts backup the vendor and pmp sftps to the google drive daily
+counterparts for this script run `30 8 * * *` on google cloud for both `vendor` and `pmp`
 `sftp_backup.py` is for running on a local machine as needed and takes a command line argument:

 - `vendor` for backing up the vendor sftp
 - `pmp` for backing up the pmp sftp

-`cloud_functions_sftp_backup.py` is a cloud function and scheduled to run `30 8 * * *` and has two versions in the cloud project:

-- `sftp_backup` a version for the vendor sftp
-- `pmp_sftp_backup` a version for the pmp sftp

 ## unregistered_pharmacists